- Go Hiking

 Dater Mountain Nature Park

 Take N.J.
 Route 17 north to the New York State Thruway and take the first exit, Exit 15A (Sloatsburg).
 Turn left at the bottom of the ramp onto N.Y.
 Route 17 north, and continue through the Village of Sloatsburg.
-Just past the village, turn right at the traffic light, following the sign for Seven Lakes Drive/Harriman State Park.
-Cross an overpass over railroad tracks and continue along Seven Lakes Drive for 0.7 mile, passing under the Thruway.
-Just before reaching a large sign "Entering Harriman State Park," turn left at a sign for Johnsontown Road, immediately reaching a T-intersection.
-Turn right and continue for 0.3 mile to a small parking turnout on the left side of the road, at a light green sign for the "NYS Environmental Protection Fund."
-Parking is also available at the end of Johnsontown Road, where the park may be accessed via the Kakiat Trail.
+About half a mile past the village, turn right at a temporary traffic light, cross the railroad tracks, and continue along Washington Avenue for 0.5 mile to a T-intersection with Seven Lakes Drive.
+Turn left, passing under the Thruway.
+In a short distance, before reaching a large sign “Welcome to Harriman State Park,” turn left at a sign for Johnsontown Road, immediately reaching a T-intersection.
+Turn right and continue for 0.3 mile to a small parking turnout on the left side of the road, at a light green sign for the “NYS Environmental Protection Fund.”